 A few private funds created emergency programmes.
 See for example:

 Social media and other campaigns to promote music during the crisis

 Business and other expected losses

-With the entire festival summer getting cancelled, the fear is that many of those won't come back in 2021 despite being eligible for some of the support programmes.
-The same goes for booking agencies.
-In 2020, at the time it was felt that while labels were definitely loosing out on a lot right now, it is not yet to the level where their existence all-together is threatened.
+With the entire festival summer 2020 getting cancelled, the fear was that many of those wouldn't come back in 2021 despite being eligible for some of the support programmes.
+The same for booking agencies.
+In 2020, at the time it was felt that while labels were definitely loosing out on a lot, it had not reached the level where their existence all-together was under threat.